How to use data parallel mode

 Allows a user to specify the host(s) on which replicas should be launched.
 If —host is omitted, mpirun launches all processes and replicas on the local machine.
 With —host (which takes a comma-separated list of host names), mpirun logs in to those hosts and launches the specified number of processes on those machines, evenly divided across them.
 You don’t even need to be logged into one of the hosts you’ve specified.

-A run command for data parallel mode might look like this:
+A command to run training in data parallel mode might look like this:

 $ /opt/mpich-3.4.3/bin/mpirun -np $X --host $HOST_NAMES python parallel.py run --data-parallel --reduce-on-rdu --pef $PEF_NAME